datavizweb/dataviz/_posts/2016-05-04-Utilities.markdown

 ---
 layout: post
-title: Reduce size of MP4
+title: Utilities
+date : 2016-05-04
+categories : utilities
 ---

+## Reduce the size of mp4

 I had an mp4 file which was of size `132 MB`.
 I wanted to reduce the size of the file so that I can share it over mail.
 I googled for the solution and came across various options like using ffmpeg or other tools.
 After trying with all the options what worked for me is conversion using `**avconv**`.
 Here is the exact command I used on a `Ubuntu 14.04`.